logo

 North Carolina Paralegal Career and Salary Guide

-North Carolina does not have any statewide regulations for paralegals.
-Nevertheless, most paralegal jobs in North Carolina require a certificate or associate degree in paralegal studies.
+Although North Carolina does not have statewide regulations for paralegals, most begin their careers with a certificate or associate degree in paralegal studies.
 This guide is your starting point for exploring a career as a paralegal or legal assistant.
-On this page, you will find out how to become a paralegal in North Carolina, learn about voluntary certification options, see the projected career and salary outlook in the state, and gain access to career resources.
-Begin your career exploration with the easy-to-use directory below.
+On this page, you will learn how to become a paralegal in North Carolina, about voluntary certification options, the projected career and salary outlook in the state, and gain access to career resources.

 Table of Contents